-Grand Canyon University’s Graduate Certificate of Completion in Sociology prepares those passionate about education and sociology to teach at two or four-year institutions.
-Students will complete the certificate program with the ability to teach in both ground and online modalities at the postsecondary level.
+The Graduate Certificate of Completion in Sociology at Grand Canyon University (GCU) prepares those passionate about education and sociology to teach at two or four-year institutions.
 This program is ideal for students seeking continuing education to build upon their sociological knowledge and pedagogical skills in order to engage undergraduate students in the world of sociology.

-Throughout this five-course graduate certificate in sociology program, students will explore the following:
+Throughout this five-course graduate certificate in sociology program, you will explore the following:

-- Various theories (e.g. integrative, contemporary, globalization and 21st century social theories)
+- Various theories (e.g. integrative, contemporary, globalization and modern social theories)

 - The history and importance of family in sociology with a focus on theoretical perspectives, marriage, social class differences, racial and ethnic variations, current challenges and the future of the institution

 - Global issues of inequality with a focus on class, access to resources, gender, ethnicity, crime, political order, religion and social change

 - The evolution of social movements, goals of these movements, the demand for citizenship, social change categorization and related sociological theories

 - Teaching in the university classroom, course/curriculum design and lesson planning, teaching with technology, assessment and the reflective professional